Chatter-Laravel/core/README.md

 **If you are installing Chatter on a fresh Laravel instalation, go straight to step 9**

-6. Make sure you have Tailwind CSS installed on your project.
-[Tailwind CSS instalation.](https://tailwindcss.com/docs/installation/)
+6. Make sure you have [Tailwind CSS configured with Laravel Mix](https://laravel.com/docs/8.x/mix#tailwindcss)
 7. Include the Chatter JS app into your *resources/js/app.js*:

     ```javascript